Skip to main content

 Solutions

-• Rename the constant with a semantic and name (meaningful and intention-revealing).
+• Rename the constant with a meaningful and intention-revealing name.

-• Replace constants with parameters, so you can mock them from the outside.
+• Replace constants with parameters, allowing them to be mocked from the outside.

 Examples